-Hannah Morrison grew up in Holland where she studied singing and piano from 1998 to 2003.
-After receiving her diploma she moved on to the Cologne Music Conservatory and at the beginning of 2009 continued her studies with Professor Barbara Schlick, finishing with a concert examination.
+Hannah Morrison grew up in Holland, where she studied voice and piano.
+She moved on to the Hochschule für Musik und Tanz in Cologne, where she studied with Prof. Barbara Schlick and obtained her concert diploma.
 During this period she also completed a “Masters in Music in Performance” at the London Guildhall School of Music and Drama under professor Rudolf Piernay.
 Hannah Morrison lives with her family in Cologne.